laravel/bootcamp.laravel.com/resources/docs/livewire/installation.md

 > **Note**
 > You will need a [supported version of PHP](https://www.php.net/supported-versions.php) before continuing.
 You may check your installation by running the `php -v` command.
 Alternatively, you may follow the <a href="#docker">instructions for Docker</a>.

-For simplicity, the Composer's `create-project` command will automatically setup a new SQLite database at `database/database.sqlite` to store your application's data.
-After the project has been created, start Laravel's local development server using the Laravel's Artisan CLI serve command:
+For simplicity, Composer's `create-project` command will automatically create a new SQLite database at `database/database.sqlite` to store your application's data.
+After the project has been created, start Laravel's local development server using the Laravel Artisan's `serve` command:

 ```none
 cd chirper